Colors of the Wind: Other covers

+A French version has been recorded under the title "L'air du vent" by duo Native (1995); released as a single in November that year, it peaked at number nine in France and charted for 15 weeks in the top 50, and peaked at number five in the Walloon region of Belgium and charted for 22 weeks in the top 40.
 Actor and singer Michael Crawford covered "Colors of the Wind" on The Disney Album (2001).
 The album Disneymania (2002) includes Ashanti's version of the song.
 Actress Christy Carlson Romano covered the song for her debut EP Greatest Disney TV & Film Hits (2004).
 Actress and singer Vanessa Hudgens covered the song for Disneymania 5 (2007).
 Brian Wilson released a funk-influenced version of "Colors of the Wind" on his album In the Key of Disney (2011).
 American singer Tori Kelly's rendition of the song was included on the album We Love Disney (2015).
 Kelly decided to cover the song because she was obsessed with Pocahontas as a child.
 She also sang it for The Disney Family Singalong in 2020 due to the COVID awareness.
 The Chipettes covered the song for the 1995 album When You Wish Upon a Chipmunk.
 Australian soprano Mirusia Louwerse covered "Colors of the Wind" for This Time Tomorrow (2016), her fourth solo album.
 The singer's arrangement has been described as featuring "a simple and unobtrusive accompaniment on acoustic guitar."
 Postmodern Jukebox, a musical collective that creates vintage-style covers of popular songs, released a cover of the song in the style of 1970s soul music.
 German band Tokio Hotel covered the song for the Disney pop-punk cover album A Whole New Sound (2024).